 The ability to mold, shape, manipulate information through broadcast mediums allows you to create modern day skinner boxes that can help growth in ways the world never sees.

 Hi, my name is Brian Galvan.
 I’ve been in the information technology, engineering and behavior design application fields for the last 20 years.
-I graduated with a computer science degree from NYIT and then went to work in RF engineering/signals intelligence for the U.S. military.
-Upon leaving I worked for private industry while moonlighting on my own business I.T. service contracts.
-I now work for private business maintaining IT infrastructure systems, and developing marketing campaigns while applying the last two decades rise of behavior design research.
+I graduated with a computer science degree from NYIT and then went to work in RF engineering/communications spectrum for the U.S. military.
+Today I work for private industry while moonlighting on my own business I.T. service contracts.
+I now work for private businesses maintaining IT infrastructure systems, and developing marketing campaigns while applying the last two decades rise of behavior design research.
 When I’m not working, I’m learning new concepts, techniques in the behavior design spectrum to help my corporate clients achieve specific agendas.
 If your business/organization needs someone with a unique combination of skills to help reach specific operational infrastructure or behavior design needs feel free to message me.

 While I have listed below my technical background capability, there is also the factor of running a business and understanding the nature of people, relationships, budgets and goals that I have also learned over my life.